Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 The -ing event is raised when at least one finger is on the screen and a gesture is in progress.
 The -ed event is raised, when the gesture is finished and all fingers left the screen.

-Your event handlers will receive one of seven different EventArgs
+Your event handlers will receive one of nine different EventArgs

 objects with all the detailed information what happened.